Video game walkthrough: History

+With the growth in popularity of video gaming in the early 1980s, a new genre of video game guide book emerged that anticipated walkthroughs.
+Written by and for gamers, books such as The Winners' Book of Video Games (1982) and How To Beat the Video Games (1982) focused on revealing underlying gameplay patterns and translating that knowledge into mastering games.
+The term walk-through was used to describe step-by-step video game solutions as early as 1984 in the game guide compilation Conquering Adventure Games; this usage of the term was established by 1988 and popularized with the publication of Quest for Clues, a collection of guides for adventure games and role-playing video games that referred to its solutions as "walkthroughs".

-Video game walkthroughs were originally included in video game magazines or on text-bulletin boards.
+Video game walkthroughs were originally included in video game magazines or on text-bulletin boards, and compiled in guide book anthologies.
 In the late 1980s through to the mid 2000s, video game walkthroughs were also available through telephone 'hot-lines' in the United States.
+In the 1980s, walkthrough anthology books were popular and lucrative alternatives to single-game hint books published by game developers, such as Infocom's InvisiClues series.
 Despite the rise in popularity of internet-based guides, text-based walkthroughs are still present today in both print and digital formats.
 Examples of print publications include strategy guides published by Prima Games, whereas text-based digital guides are hosted on gaming websites such as IGN, GamesRadar, and GameFAQs, often in the form of wikis.
 Until its closure by parent company Future plc, Computer and Video Games (CVG) also created and hosted digital guides on their now defunct website.

 Player created digital walkthroughs are typically designed to assist other players in accomplishing certain feats within video games and are similar to text-based or telephony-based walkthroughs, except they can also be solely for entertainment purposes.
 These digital walkthroughs are typically uploaded to video sharing websites such as YouTube or live-streamed playthroughs to media streaming sites such as Twitch.
 Let's Play videos are a special type of walkthrough generally more focused on entertaining rather than informing the viewer through humorous commentary given by the video's host as they complete the game.